AbdullahMuhammed5/air-quality-app/README.md

    npm start
    ```

-The app will be running at `http://localhost:3000`.
+The app will be running at `http://localhost:3000` as a default.

 ### Running Tests